awsdocs/aws-codecommit-user-guide/doc_source/how-to-view-pull-request.md

 ## View Pull Requests \(AWS CLI\)<a name="how-to-view-pull-request-cli"></a>

-To use AWS CLI commands with AWS CodeCommit, install the AWS CLI\.
+To use AWS CLI commands with CodeCommit, install the AWS CLI\.
 For more information, see [Command Line Reference](cmd-ref.md)\.

-Follow these steps to use the AWS CLI to view pull requests in an AWS CodeCommit repository\.
+Follow these steps to use the AWS CLI to view pull requests in an CodeCommit repository\.

 1. To view a list of pull requests in a repository, run the list\-pull\-requests command, specifying:
-   + The name of the AWS CodeCommit repository where you want to view pull requests \(with the \-\-repository\-name option\)\.
+   + The name of the CodeCommit repository where you want to view pull requests \(with the \-\-repository\-name option\)\.
    + \(Optional\) The status of the pull request \(with the \-\-pull\-request\-status option\)\.
    + \(Optional\) The Amazon Resource Name \(ARN\) of the IAM user who created the pull request \(with the \-\-author\-arn option\)\.
    + \(Optional\) An enumeration token that can be used to return batches of results \(with the \-\-next\-token option\)
    + \(Optional\) A limit on the number of returned results per request \(with the \-\-max\-results option\)\.

-   For example, to list pull requests created by an IAM user with the ARN *arn:aws:iam::111111111111:user/Li\_Juan* and the status of *CLOSED* in an AWS CodeCommit repository named `MyDemoRepo`:
+   For example, to list pull requests created by an IAM user with the ARN *arn:aws:iam::111111111111:user/Li\_Juan* and the status of *CLOSED* in a CodeCommit repository named `MyDemoRepo`:

    ```
    aws codecommit list-pull-requests --author-arn arn:aws:iam::111111111111:user/Li_Juan --pull-request-status CLOSED --repository-name MyDemoRepo